-Read this fascinating book recently – The other one percent – Indians in America – and found it an intriguing insight into the Indian Diaspora in the US.
-It goes a long way to explain how India has become such a leader in engaging their global Diaspora that now numbers 18 million.
+Read this fascinating book recently – The Other One Per Cent – Indians in America – and found it an intriguing insight into the Indian Diaspora in the US.
+It goes a long way to explain how India has become such a leader in engaging its global Diaspora which now numbers 18 million.
 This book specifically looks at the 3 million people of Indian origin living in the US and hence the title.
 They are the wealthiest and most highly educated immigrants in the US.

 The real influence will be influenced by the children of these migrants.
-80% of second generation Indian Americans are under the age of 25.
+80% of second-generation Indian Americans are under the age of 25.
+Watch this space.